AI Voice Agents: Quality Assurance - Metrics, Testing & Tools

 More Granular Testing Strategies:

-• Acceptance Testing: Involves testing the voice agent with end-users to validate that the system meets their needs and expectations in real-world scenarios.
-This can include beta testing programs where users interact with the agent and provide feedback on usability and effectiveness.
-Tools for managing acceptance testing include platforms like aqua or TestFlight for iOS apps.
+• Acceptance Testing.
+Involves testing the voice agent with end-users to validate that the system meets their needs and expectations in real-world scenarios.

 Advanced Testing Techniques: